veillette/dopplerEffectPhET/doc/implementation-notes.md

 this.emittedFrequencyProperty = new NumberProperty(PHYSICS.EMITTED_FREQ);
 ```

-The majority of the Physics constants have been hoisted in `SimConstants.ts'
+The majority of the Physics constants have been hoisted in `SimConstants.ts`

 We use a step function with scaled time: